algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - for (points in G1 group G1s, points in G2 group G2s), return whether they are paired => {0 or 1}
 - **Cost**: 8700
 - Availability: v7

+G1s are encoded by concat each encoded G1, which described in `bn256_add`.
+G2s are encoded by concat encoded G2.
+Each G2 is in form (XA0+i*XA1, YA0+i*YA1) and encoded by big-endian field element XA0, XA1, YA0 and YA1 in sequence.

 ## b+